PCMDI/obs4MIPs-cmor-tables/.github/ISSUE_TEMPLATE.md

 If you are planning to provide ancillary files for Nobs or Stderr, please let us know (Yes or No).
 If Yes, please indicate for which variable_ids, and we will promptly update the obs4MIPs_monNobs.json and obs4MIPs_monStderr.json CMOR tables.
 __________________________________________________________________________________________

-See note 14 of the obs4MIPs data specifications (https://goo.gl/jVZsQl) for more information regarding registered content
+See note 14 and Appendix II of the obs4MIPs data specifications (https://goo.gl/jVZsQl) for more information regarding registered content